Hearing the Christmas songs in the shops and seeing the lights being...

 If the money isn’t in your account you might get bank charges.
 So if you can’t afford it you should cancel the CPA.
 It’s easy to do:

-- If it’s 1-5 days away email this template letter to the bank
+- mail this template letter to the bank

 - To keep them in the loop you should send a copy of the template letter to the payday loan company too.
 Do this after the bank has cancelled the CPA